smrb/vu-datenkrake/README.md

-# vu-datenkrake v1.2.1 Alpha (partly untested) by SmR.b
+# vu-datenkrake v1.2.
+Alpha (partly untested) by SmR.b
 vu-datenkrake is a mod for venice unleshead, created to log rounds, connections, kills and other server events.

+## Working / Tested Events:
+* Round start / End logging
+* Connection Start / End logging
+* Weapon Changes
+* Suppressions and Kills

+Other stuff like Linking Connections to Rounds is not yet working and needs debugging.

 ## Installing the mod ...
 ### Requirements